croquet/croquet-docs/microverse/tutorials/CardSpec.md

 It contains the location of SVG or 3d model data.
 It is a URL, either full URL or a relative path from the application, or Croquet Data ID.

-If you drag and drop a file to create a card, you can open the Property Sheet by Ctrl+tap, and check the value of dataLocation for its Data ID.
+If you drag and drop a file to create a card, you can open the Property Sheet by ctrl- or alt-click and then click on the property sheet icon to check the value of dataLocation for its Data ID.

 ---